 International or regional cooperation in the exchange of machine-readable information, e.g., bibliographic data, abstract and/or full text information

-At present, FIPS VPTB receives documentation through exchanges with 57 countries and six international organizations.
+At present, FIPS VPTB, which is tasked with building the patent information resources of the Office, undertakes international exchanges with 57 countries and six international organizations.

-Through international exchange in 2011, FIPS VPTB received 5,898,100 copies of foreign patent documents on optical disks and by email, from 28 countries and three organizations, a total of 110 annual sets of invention descriptions on optical disks.
+Through international exchange in 2012, FIPS VPTB received 5,109,100 copies of full descriptions for foreign patent documents electronically (on optical disks and through downloads from foreign patent office websites) from 27 countries and five organizations (including OAPI and ARIPO), including 88 annual sets of invention descriptions on optical disks.

-As part of international exchange in 2011, 47 foreign countries and five organizations were sent 64 annual sets of Inventions and Utility Models Official Gazettes with full descriptions of inventions for RF patents.
-In total, 1,952,000 copies of national invention descriptions were sent to foreign patent offices.
+As part of international exchange in 2012, FIPS sent 47 foreign countries and five organizations 64 annual sets of Inventions and Utility Models Official Gazettes with full descriptions of inventions for RF patents.
+In total, 1,954,800 copies of national invention descriptions were sent to foreign patent offices.

-As part of international exchange, 10 sets (130 items) of the combined regional output of CIS countries on CD-ROM CISPATENT were forwarded to six patent offices and EPO.
-Eight countries participating in the Direct Libraries project were sent 19 sets (244 items).
+As part of international exchange, 10 sets (140 items) of the combined regional output of CIS countries on CD-ROM CISPATENT were forwarded to six patent offices and EPO.
+Nine countries participating in the Direct Libraries project were sent 22 sets (296 items).

-Under a Memorandum of Understanding signed at the instigation of WIPO between VPTB and the information and education services of the WIPO information division, in 2011 the Library received one copy, in English and Russian, of every new WIPO publication free of charge.
+Under a Memorandum of Understanding signed at the instigation of WIPO between VPTB and the information and education services of the WIPO information division, since 2009 the Library has received one copy, in English and Russian, of every new WIPO publication free of charge.

-Data on 10,682 national patent documents that had been reclassified due to the migration to IPC edition 2012.01 were transferred into the Master Classification Database (MCD).
+Data on 3,166 national patent documents that have been reclassified due to the migration to IPC edition 2013.01 were transferred into the Master Classification Database (MCD).